Skip to main content Skip to footer

 Visit our re-employment page on the Pensioner hub

-Enabling retired members who have claimed their 1995 Section benefits to return to work in the NHS and build up new benefits in the 2015 Scheme from 1 April 2023.
-This option is already available to members with 2008 Section or 2015 Scheme benefits.
+Retired members who have claimed their 1995 Section benefits can return to work in the NHS and build up benefits in the 2015 Scheme

-Permanently removing the 16-hour rule from the 1995 Section from 1 April 2023 to allow members to take their pension benefits, return to work and work as many hours as they choose, as long as they’ve had a break of at least 24 hours from their previous job.
+If you are a member of the 1995 Section, you can take your pension benefits, return to work and work as many hours as you choose.
+As long as you've had a break of at least 24 hours from your previous job.